knickels/Player-Stage-Manual/CONTROLLERS.md

 ```

 To set up a PlayerClient and then connect to proxies on that server we can
-use principles discussed in this Section to develop the following code:
+use principles discussed in this section to develop the following code:
 ```
 #include <stdio.h>
 #include <libplayerc++/playerc++.h>